bmoler68/HexaRoll/README.md

-# HexaRoll - Cyberpunk RPG Dice Rolling App
+# HexaRoll - Multi-Theme RPG Dice Rolling App

 **Copyright © 2024 Brian Moler.
 All rights reserved.**

-A modern Android dice rolling application with a Cyberpunk RPG aesthetic, built using Jetpack Compose.
+A modern Android dice rolling application with multiple theme options (Cyberpunk, Fantasy, SCI-FI), built using Jetpack Compose.

 > **Note**: This is a private, proprietary project owned by Brian Moler.
 This codebase is not open source and may not be copied, modified, or distributed without explicit permission.